 It may be useless or even a bad thing to use depending of how your asset manager is made, check with your favourite TD beforehand.
 To activate it, you can find it in the options of File > Save Scene.

 This one is pretty basic, just because we usually open a lot of different files.
 Don’t forget you can invoke the recent files by right clicking on the open icon instead of going into the main menu.

 You can actually make every Maya window as a docking window.
 You can then integrate it on the side with the attribute editor or share the space with a viewport for example.
 Owen Burgess already made a great article about that.

 This tip is not useful anymore since Maya 2018 and its fully dockable UI.

 Command Ports let you send and receive information from other programs.
 One great way to develop is to get rid of the script editor altogether, to write your script and “execute” it from another software.
 This way you get all advantages of your favourite editor and it’s so much comfortable to use.

-This little script to be put in your userSetup.py will set everything automatically the first time Maya launches, or when preferences are erased.
-This way you don’t have to think twice about deleting them and having to reset everything again.
+Put this little script in your userSetup.py to set everything automatically the first time Maya launches, or when preferences are deleted.
+This way you don’t have to think twice about deleting them and having to set everything again.